 In the future, a tighter integration between the web site and the Marketplace could be implemented.
-The Marketplace could be included in the web-site top menu and all the applications described in the web site could be linked to the related entries into the Marketplace.
+The Marketplace could be included in the web-site top menu and all the applications described in the web site could be linked to the related entries into the Marketplace with the final aim to facilitate and promote the access to all the services offered by the EGI community.

-Publishing of thematic services
+Publishing of thematic community services

 Now that the Marketplace is going to become operational, after a first phase where only EGI services will be published, this new tool will be opened to the whole EGI collaboration and partners.